-Here at Intouch our award-winning contractor accounting service includes unlimited IR35 contract reviews, advice, risk assessments and fee protection – giving you everything you need to contract confidently, knowing your IR35 status is in safe hands.
+Here at Intouch our award-winning contractor accounting service includes unlimited free IR35 contract reviews, advice, risk assessments and fee protection – giving you everything you need to contract confidently, knowing your IR35 status is in safe hands.

 Got a new contract?
 Simply pass it over to your Personal Intouch Accountant and they’ll provide you with a detailed IR35 status report, highlighting any possible areas for concern.